 TMD & Associates, Inc. has premade portfolio models that it applies to its clients after learning about their current financial situation and desires for the future.
 The firm uses both active and passive investment management to try to capitalize on short-term gains, as well as the tried-and-true method of safe, long-term investing.

 Unlike most of its competitors, TMD & Associates, Inc. works with alternative investments.
 The firm uses pooled investments, private equity, oil and gas partnerships, real estate and hard-money lending.
 But pooled investments might be the most prolificly utilized of that group, as the firm consistently pools its clients’ assets to give lower-net-worth individuals the chance to invest in more prestigious markets.

 Foundations Investment Advisors, LLC

-Commissions may be earned by certain advisors at Foundations when they sell insurance policies.
+Certain advisors at Foundations can earn commissions when they sell insurance policies.
 While this has the potential to be a conflict of interest, the firm is a fiduciary and must work in clients' best interests.

 Foundations Investment Advisors, LLC Background